edwardbirdlab/BALROG-MSR/README.md

 <h3 align="center">This pipeline is will take the metagenomic short read portions of BALROG-MON and make it its own pipeline.
-This is still a work in progress.</h3>
+This is still a work in progress.
+Ignore the rest of this readme it has not been updated, and still corresponds to BALROG-MON</h3>

 <br />

 <a name="readme-top"></a>